 But when Pharaoh saw that there was relief, he hardened his heart and would not listen to Moses and Aaron, just as the LORD had said.

 In a pattern that will become annoying, the Pharaoh will express sorrow, ask for help and then change his mind.
-This has the impression of a juvenile tantrum, with negotiations only when things seem bad.
+These actions give the impression of a juvenile tantrum, with negotiations only when things seem bad.
 Note that although the court magicians seem to be able to create a mess of frogs, they are unable to undo that.
 Only Moses (through YHWH) can turn the chaos back into order.

 But when the magicians tried to produce gnats by their secret arts, they could not.
 And the gnats were on men and animals.
 The magicians said to Pharaoh, "This is the finger of God."
 But Pharaoh's heart was hard and he would not listen, just as the LORD had said.